Find the Correct Saddle for Your Gibson® Acoustic Guitar

 Non-Compensated Drop In Saddle

 From some time in the 1950s to the present, Gibson has often used non-compensated drop in saddles with a 12 inch radius, although since 2000, Gibson has more often used a B compensated saddle – more on this later.
+Length/height/thickness will vary, so please measure your current saddle and bridge saddle slot.

 Gibson C Series Saddles